-Patch management can benefit businesses and organizations of all sizes and in all verticals, but it’s not top of mind for every prospect.
+Patch management can benefit businesses and organizations of all sizes and verticals, but it’s not top of mind for every prospect.
 Your next opportunity to sign a new client may be when something breaks.

 Must-Have Patch Management Solution Features

-Automation — Killingbeck says he’s encountered MSPs who aren’t automating patch management to the fullest extent, and, as a result, have full-time employees dedicated to the task.
-“The costs of labor are much higher than costs of an automation solution,” he comments, “and you absolutely need a toolset that allows you to be proactive with patching and lessen the administrative burden.”
+Automation – Some MSPs aren’t automating patch management to the fullest extent and, as a result, have full-time employees dedicated to the task.
+Automation is much more cost-effective than labor.
+Further, tools that help you be proactive with patching can lessen administrative burdens.

-He points out that some patch management solutions don’t include staging options, so in those cases, it’s up to you to build and use test environments.
-“If staging is native, it’s helpful,” he says.
-He adds that it’s also tempting to skip this step, especially if you’re dealing with a security patch that corrects a vulnerability that hackers are exploiting, but it’s important to stage every time.
-“Remember, when you’re providing a service, you’re responsible for the outcome,” he comments.
+Some patch management solutions don’t include staging options, so it’s up to you to build and use test environments in those cases.
+It’s also tempting to skip this step, especially if you’re dealing with a security patch that corrects a vulnerability that hackers exploit, but it’s vital to stage every time.
+Remember, you’re responsible for the outcome.

-Reporting – Your patch management solution should also give you the ability to provide regular reports on the services your MSP business provided each month.
-Killingbeck says some systems will allow you to automatically generate and send a report the day after patches are completed.
-“End users will want to see proof of the value you’re providing,” he comments.
+Reporting – Your patch management solution should also allow you to provide regular monthly reports on the services your MSP business offers.
+Some systems will allow you to automatically generate and send a report the day after patches are completed.
+End users want to see proof of the value you’re providing.

 Your Success Depends on More Than a Feature-Rich Solution

-Although it’s important to choose a patch management solution with the right features, Killingbeck says it isn’t enough.
+Although it’s essential to choose a patch management solution with the right features, it isn’t enough.
 You need to educate yourself about the industry and the security landscape.
-He says to leverage information such as Microsoft’s Security Update Severity Rating System and CVSS scores from NIST’s National Vulnerability Database.
+Leverage information such as Microsoft’s Security Update Severity Rating System and CVSS scores from NIST’s National Vulnerability Database.